chhaymatt/employeeCreator/README.md

 In the EmployeeService class, I mocked the Repository and verifying the service methods were called and comparing the returned employee fields.
 In the EmployeeController class, I mocked the Service and verifying its methods and checking the ResponseEntity's status code/body for successful cases and ResponseStatusException's status code/detail for bad requests.

+### Struggle 7 - Adding SSL to my AWS Elastic Beanstalk

+I had a discussion with someone experienced in Cloud and Digital, who encouraged me to add SSL to my deployed application.
+I attempted to follow the steps outlined in this support article: [How can I configure HTTPS for my Elastic Beanstalk environment?](https://aws.amazon.com/premiumsupport/knowledge-center/elastic-beanstalk-https-configuration/).
+However, I was stumped as I wanted to use my existing domain `matthewchhay.com` and have this app deployed on `ec.matthewchhay.com` instead of the generated AWS link.

+Initially, I thought I needed to use Amazon Route 53 to add my existing domain as it was registered on Cloudflare.
+However, I discovered that Cloudflare is also a DNS provider and I could route my `ec` subdomain to my AWS Elastic Beanstalk.
+I realised that I already had an existing setup where my root domain contains a CNAME record directed towards my GitHub Pages portfolio.
+Then, I knew I had to create a new CNAME record for `ec` and point it towards my AWS Elastic Beanstalk.

+On Cloudflare, I created a client certificate as it seemed to match what I wanted, but then I found this [article](https://bejda.medium.com/so-you-want-to-use-cloudflare-ssl-certificate-with-aws-api-gateway-6c4ebe1128ec#:~:text=First%2C%20create%20an%20origin%20certificate,into%20the%20AWS%20Certificate%20Manager.&text=Open%20the%20AWS%20Certificate%20Manager,you%20for%20a%20certificate%20chain.) showing how to create an `origin server certificate`.
+I added the origin server certificate to `AWS Certificate Manager (ACM)` through the console.

+I changed my environment type from a single instance to load balanced with the default settings and added a [Classic Load Balance listener](https://aws.amazon.com/premiumsupport/knowledge-center/elastic-beanstalk-https-configuration/) with my origin server certificate.
+Once I was able to do that, I could see my `ec.matthewchhay.com` working and secured with SSL.

 ---

 <!-- ## Licensing Details